Subchapter B. DAMS AND RESERVOIRS

 § 105.103.
 Weather and ground conditions.

-(a) No earth or other embankment material which is in a frozen condition may be covered or placed in embankments.
+(a) No earth or other embankment material may be covered, placed, compacted, or graded when in a frozen condition.

 (b) Masonry and concrete may not be placed in freezing weather except under conditions approved by the Department.